 - Self-representation.
 If none of the above options work for you, you have no option but to represent yourself.
 If you’re filing for an uncontested divorce, because you and your spouse agree on all divorce terms, then you can go ahead with the divorce process without the help of an experienced family law attorney.
 Also, most divorce attorneys offer a free initial consultation where they can go over your case and advise on the legal options you have and how to move forward.
 Further, you can contact self-service divorce centers in your county for legal advice on how to proceed with your case.

 Divorce can be a complicated process, especially if you and your spouse have children, marital property, own a business, or have a retirement fund or pension.
 To get the best outcome, you need the help of an experienced lawyer.
 Thus, try to hire one.

 Contact Our Experienced Orland Park Family Law Attorneys Today for Legal Advice!

 Although our reputation for excellence and extensive experience with divorce cases may bring you to our law offices, it’s our commitment and personalized service that’ll keep you as a client and have you referring your friends and family to us.
 Our Orland Park divorce lawyers will keep you well-informed throughout the entire legal process.
 We’ll take time to listen to your situation and explain family law and the legal process to you.
 Our legal team is ready to answer all your questions and will analyze your objections and your situation to provide you with an honest assessment of your divorce.

-At Tommalieh Law, our experienced family law attorneys can help you move forward professionally and efficiently.
+At Tommalieh Law, our experienced family law attorneys in Orland Park can help you move forward professionally and efficiently.
 If you’re looking to discuss your legal options, we can help you.
 Call us today at (708) 232-0017, or chat with us online to schedule your free no-cost initial consultation.